Skip to main content

 --subnet-config string path to the subnet configuration

-The subnet create command builds a new genesis file to configure your Subnet.
+The blockchain create command builds a new genesis file to configure your Avalanche L1.
 By default, the command runs an interactive wizard.
-It walks you through all the steps you need to create your first Subnet.
+It walks you through all the steps you need to create your first Avalanche L1.

 The tool supports deploying Subnet-EVM and custom VMs.
 You can create a custom, user-generated genesis with a custom VM by providing the path to your genesis and VM binaries with the --genesis and --vm flags.

-By default, running the command with a subnetName that already exists causes the command to fail.
-If you’d like to overwrite an existing configuration, pass the -f flag.
+By default, running the command with a blockchainName that already exists causes the command to fail.
+If you'd like to overwrite an existing configuration, pass the -f flag.

 Usage: